Welcome to the new KidsHealth website! See what is new.

 • have a heart or lung condition

-Your child with whooping cough should stay away from people outside of the family (especially other children) for 3 weeks.
+Your child with whooping cough should stay away from people outside of the family (especially other tamariki) for 3 weeks.
 This is to stop the infection spreading.
 If your child is taking antibiotics, this time goes down to 5 days.

 If your child is taking antibiotics, make sure they take all the doses.